awesome-spectral-indices/SpectralIndices.jl/docs/src/tutorials/basic_types.md

 NDVI.bands
 ```

-### Using the `compute` Function
+### Using `compute_index`

-A more flexible way to calculate indices is through the `compute` function.
-This function accepts the `SpectralIndex` struct and parameters as either a dictionary or keyword arguments:
+A more flexible way to calculate indices is through the `compute_index` function.
+This function accepts the `SpectralIndex` struct and parameters as either a
+dictionary or keyword arguments:

 ```@example basic
 params = Dict(
     "N" => nir,
     "R" => red
 )
-ndvi = compute(NDVI, params)
+ndvi = compute_index(NDVI, params)
 ```

 !!! warning